Knowledge Check Example

 There are two reasons why knowledge checks are important.
 The first is they ensure the learner has read and understood the information.
 A knowledge check keeps the learner accountable.
 If knowledge checks were not in place the learner could skip through the entire elearning experience without reading one word.
 Knowledge Check’s keep the learner actively alert and engaged in the elearning process.
 The alternative is to have all the questions at the end of the elearning experience, but the learner can forgot most of the information by the end.
 Knowledge checks ensure the learner has actively engaged with the learning content.

-Watch the video to learn the educational value for the elearning experience and click the button below to try an interactive example.
+Watch the video to learn the educational value of the elearning experience.